pmazumder3927/pramit.gg/README.md

 ## Usage Guide

+### Accessing the Dashboard

+The dashboard is hidden from public view.
+Access it using:
+- **Keyboard shortcut**: `Cmd/Ctrl + Shift + D`
+- **Konami code**: ↑↑↓↓←→←→BA (for fun!)

 ### Creating Posts (Dashboard)

-1. Navigate to `/dashboard` (you'll need to sign in with Google)
+1. Navigate to `/dashboard` using the secret shortcuts
 2. Click "+ create new post"
 3. For music/video posts: paste a YouTube or SoundCloud link
-4. Add a title and your thoughts
+4. Add a title and your thoughts (supports full markdown)
+5. Switch to markdown editor for long-form content with math equations
-5. Add tags (comma-separated)
+6. Add tags (comma-separated)
-6. Choose to publish immediately or save as draft
+7. Choose to publish immediately or save as draft
-7. Click "publish"
+8. Click "publish"

 ### Content Types

 - **Music**: Paste SoundCloud links for embedded audio players
 - **Climb**: Paste YouTube links for climbing videos
-- **Note**: Text-based posts for thoughts and ideas
+- **Note**: Text-based posts with full markdown support including:
+  - Headers, lists, blockquotes
+  - Code blocks with syntax highlighting
+  - Math equations (KaTeX)
+  - Tables and GitHub-flavored markdown

 ### Mobile Usage